Htaccess File Explained

 Many popular scripts, particular content management systems (CMS’s) edit the .htaccess file and add their own redirection so you may not have to add any of the code noted above.
 Infact, by adding the redirection code noted above you could actually mess things up.

 For example, the popular blogging script WordPress adds redirection to the .htaccess file.
 You simply chose the correct domain name in the admin panel and it takes care of everything else.
 And if you do add the code to the .htaccess file it messes things up a little.
 It does still redirect non-www to www (and vice versa) but it just redirects the visitor to the home page (ie. http://yoursite.com/folder1/page1 would redirect to http://yoursite.com/ instead of http://www.yoursite.com/folder1/page1).
+If this sounds a little confusing, don’t worry.
+Just remember that certain scripts already apply a redirection and so trying to add a redirection code to the .htaccess file can mess things up, at the very least it will unlikely work the way you want it to.

 Deny a user by IP Address